BrowserBox/BrowserBox/README.md

 What is Viewfinder?
 It's a HTML user-interface for a browser that on a remote server.
 This means you can embed a browser UI on your website and provide unrestricted access to web resources in a way that's both more sandboxed than, and less restricted than, tradition web `<iframe>` elements.
 In also enables the building of a number of interesting [applications](#applications).

+## Commercial Options

+Viewfinder Pro is provided by the [Dosyago Corporation](https://github.com/dosyago) as a commercial offering in two flavors: individual, and self-hosted.

+**Self-hosted**

+Includes the provision of software, license and various tiers of service.
+Basic cost principle is based on time (not scale): time you want the license for, time of the latest update you want, and time it takes us to service your deployment.
+Targeted at SMBs up to Enterprise.

+- Various configurable packages available with either perpetual or yearly licensing, and included service and consulting.
+- Starts at USD6,700 a year for non-perpetual single year license plus minimal service.
+- Mid-tier options cost 10K - 16K yearly with a variety of options including perpetual or annual licenses.
+- Invoiceable service and consulting also available.
+- BYO cloud or data-center, or on-prem are all available.

+**Individual**

+Includes provision of a geographically located server wherever you want (or as close to it as possible for us), installed software, credentials to access, and various tiers of service.
+Basic cost principle is based on performance (CPU cores, memory, network speed and bandwidth amount).

 ## Progress & Roadmap

 It's kind of a long road but--hey--we've come so far already, we're gonna keep going 😉 (⭐ *features are only in Viewfinder Pro*)